Is There a Connection Between Bright Lights at Night and Diabetes? Study Looks at Risks

 So how does light exposure relate to diabetes?
 It all comes back to the quality of sleep we’re getting.

-How Does Diabetes Relate to Light Exposure and Sleep?
+How Does Diabetes Relates to Light Exposure and Sleep?

 There is long-standing research to support that the quality of sleep we get each night is closely linked to the risk of developing diabetes.